Hologos/shell-tea-timer/README.md

 ```

 You either have to specify the dirpath to configuration files via an argument `-c` or you can set an environment variable `STT_CONFIG_DITPATH`.

+### Supported actions

+Upon running the script, you can start new tea session or load an existing (unfinished) one.

+Upon finishing single infusion, you can continue with another infusion, end the tea session or modify brewing parameters.

+When you finish a tea session, you can either remove the tea session and save it for later.

 ### Tea session log